ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/production-how-to-create-work-center-calendars.md

 ## To record work center absence
 1. On the **Work Center Calendar** page, choose the **Show Matrix** action.
 2. On the **Work Center Calendar Matrix** page, select the work center and calendar day when the absence time should be recorded, and then choose the **Absence** action.
 3. On the **Absence** page, define the starting time, ending time, and description of that day’s absence.
-For example:
+Například:

    25/01/01 08:00 10:00 Maintenance